vinceyyyyyy/MLSheet/README.md

 - **Opinionated Project Structure** - a clear project structure for easy collaboration.
 - **Cost Efficient** - use it with no cost or minimum cost (more on this see [cost estimation section](#cost-estimation)).

+## Roadmap
+This project is fully functional as is.
+However, it is far from perferct, nor has its potential been fully discovered.

+The future of this project would be:
+- Core deployment feature will be extracted as a standalone tool, [Aerostat](https://github.com/vinceyyyyyy/Aerostat).
+  Aerostat would be an zero config required, fully interactive **CLI tool** for deploying ML models to clouds.
+- MLSheet will evolve to a **web based, Data Scientist facing tool**, driven by Aerostat.
+Data Scientists can just upload their model file, and get a fully functional Excel file or Google Sheets copy.
+No CLI commmmand needed what so ever.

 ## Getting Started
 ### Environment Setup